 The Library Operations Center project and the Holgate Library project achieved substantial completion in FY 2024.
 Program offers 78228B-25 (Operations Center) and 78228D-25 (Holgate Library) are archived in FY 2026.
 Final administrative and close out expenses for the projects are budgeted in this program offer.
 FY 2026 operating expenses are funded by Library operating funds and are included in Library program offers 80014-Facilities and Logistics (Operations Center) and 80004-Mid County Libraries (Holgate Library).
-In FY 2026, \$1,130,500 in reserve funds in this program offer are transferred to the St. Johns Library project (78228J).
-An additional \$2,933,380 in reserve funds are transferred to fund additional improvements at existing bond project locations in this program offer.
+In FY 2026, \$980,000 in interest earnings in this program offer are transferred to the St. Johns Library project (78228J).
 The program reduces 2.00 FTE (vacant) in FY 2026.
-Personnel funds in Temporary/On-Call are increased to allow the program to add limited duration and temporary staff.
+Personnel funds in Temporary/On-Call are increased to allow the program to add limited duration and temporary staff as needed to complete the remaining bond projects.